-We also BULK-BILL all the dental treatment for the kids who are eligible under Child Dental Benefit schedule.
+We also BULK-BILL dental treatment for eligible kids under Child Dental Benefit schedule.

 Our dentists are trained to ease the child in to dental procedures so that they do not develop phobias that can severely impact a child’s future dental and general health.
 There are special toothbrushes designed for children to fit in the mouth and clean their teeth properly as they grow.
 It is advisable to use children’s toothpaste as they have a lower concentration of fluoride than adult toothpastes.

 Dental Care for Children: Hints and Tips For Healthy Teeth

 Healthy Eating – Cavity causing foods are those with a high sugar content.
 To reduce the risk of tooth decay it is important to reduce the total intake of sugary foods and the number of times sugars are eaten throughout the day.

 - Healthy Drinking – Children should drink plenty of plain tap water and limit the consumption of soft drinks, sports drinks, cordials and fruit juices, which generally have a high sugar content.

 - Brush Twice a Day– It is important for kids to clean their teeth at least twice a day with a gentle but thorough brushing action using a soft brush with a small head and fluoride toothpaste.
 Correct regular brushing will reduce plaque build-up and tooth decay and help maintain healthy gums and teeth.
 Up to age eight, kids will need assistance to brush correctly, as most children lack the manual dexterity to brush correctly before eight years of age.